liuzl/learn/fmr/note-on-common-linguistic-grammars.md

 * Lexicalized Tree Adjoining Grammar(LTAG), a TAG armed with lexical surface forms

 Although it is possible to classify these grammar to Type-0/1/2/3, that’s not critical questions thus in literature they are usually discussed in parallel to the grammar of formal language.

+## Equivalence between Grammars

+Since there’re so much grammars so far, it’s natural to compare any two of them.
+For example, how powerful is some one compared to another, i.e. the equivalence between two grammars.

+>Two grammar are weakly equivalent, iff they can generate the same language string.
+Two grammar are strongly equivalent, iff they can generate not only the same language string but also the derived tree.

+It has been proven that these grammar are weakly equivalent: *Head Grammar*, *Linear Indexed Grammar*, *Compositional Categorical Grammar*(CCG), and *Tree Adjoining Grammar*(TAG).
+And *Lexicalized Tree Adjoining Grammar*(LTAG) is strongly equivalent to the *Head-driver Phrase Structure Grammar*(HPSG).

+Then we can conclude the expressive power of them, from less expressive to stronger:

+* Regular Grammar
+* CFG
+* Head Grammar, Linear Indexed Grammar, CCG, TAG, LTAG, HPSG
+* LCFRS
+* GCFG
+* CSG
+* Unrestricted